 Board of the Medieval Institute

-- Robert F. Berkhofer IIII (Dept. of History)
+- Robert F. Berkhofer III (Dept. of History)

 - Elizabeth Bradburn, chair (Dept. of English)